kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You can't shake hands with a clenched fist. - Indira Gandhi
+    ## Can miles truly separate you from friends...
+If you want to be with someone you love, aren't you already there? - Richard Bach